This post may contain affiliate links. Read our disclosure policy here.

 This method allows you to assemble a delicious meal, in less than 20 minutes, even on the busiest of weeknights.
 When ready to eat for dinner, all you have to do is cook the salmon, heat the rice, and build your salmon bowl.

-Cook, Assemble, and Store
+Cook, assemble, and store

 Along with other meal prep recipes, sometimes I like to prepare this entire recipe from start to finish, assemble the bowls in individual meal prep containers, and refrigerate them for the week.
+That way, a healthy meal is on hand for me to grab and pack in a lunch bag or to the office.
+Just be sure to enjoy it within 2-3 days.

-Avocado Salmon Bowls with Spicy Mayo
+Salmon Avocado Bowls with Spicy Mayo

 Ingredients